Navigating a progressive path towards an equitable Sri Lanka

 Our vision and focus must therefore be both within the country and outside.
 In our globalised world economic order, it is imperative to shine a light on behaviour of institutions and governments both nationally and internationally.

-Screenshot 2024-05-01 at 09.07
+Screenshot 2024-09-22 at 12.33

 Screen Shot 2023-06-11 at 21.56

-Why change is urgently needed.
+Why a system change is urgently needed.

 To bring an end to the global north-south divide.